Cybersecurity Solutions for Energy, Utilities, and Power

 Threat actors motivated by financial gain, hacktivist causes, and state-sponsored espionage won’t pull punches when it comes to hitting societies where it hurts.
 That’s why Fortra’s arsenal of defense-ready solutions backs the power industry and other critical sectors like energy and utilities, keeping them online and hardening them against today’s modern attacks.

-Recent events have proved that critical infrastructure cybersecurity measures must be strong and standardized to avoid leaving weak spots for attackers to exploit.
+Recent events have proven that critical infrastructure cybersecurity measures must be strong and standardized to avoid leaving weak spots for attackers to exploit.
 One weak link in the chain, whether it be in a water utility or major national oil pipeline, can and will be found.

 Benefits of Cybersecurity in Energy & Utilities Organizations